 Many Town Centres across the UK are currently struggling, reflecting wider social & economic changes.
-The Council & a number of other organisations are developing a range of actions to assist in this area.
-The Council's Economy Overview & Scrutiny committee undertook a detailed review of town centres in 2012/13 & its recommendations supported the creation of six Town Teams across the County.
-These Town Teams have developed action plans to identify interventions which can be progressed with partners.
 In April 2015 Cabinet agreed to build on the initial work undertaken by Town Teams & develop a suite of masterplans.
-The first masterplan Haverfordwest (August 2016) project to relocate & develop a 21st Century library, gallery & visitor centre in the current market building in the centre of Haverfordwest has commenced.
-The Haverfordwest Masterplan identified a vision and flagship projects for Haverfordwest town centre capitalising on the river corridor, including the Market redevelopment currently underway, Eastern Quayside shopping centre and provision of a Heritage Centre.
-Other town centre masterplan studies have also been approved by the Authority at Pembroke and Pembroke Dock and Tenby.
+The first masterplan Haverfordwest (August 2016) project to relocate & develop a 21st Century library, gallery & visitor centre in the current market building in the centre of Haverfordwest has been completed and early indications are that footfall has increased by 10%.
+Masterplans are now in place for Fishguard and Goodwick, Pembroke, Pembroke Dock and Haverfordwest with Milford Haven in the final stages of preparation.